Click here for a downloadable PDF version.

-What causes Autism?
+What Causes Autism?

-While the causes of autism are complex, it is clear that it is not caused by bad parenting.
+While the causes of autism are complex, it is abundantly clear that it is not caused by bad parenting.
 Dr. Leo Kanner, the psychiatrist who first described autism as a unique condition in 1943, believed that it was caused by cold, unloving mothers.
-Bruno Bettelheim, a renowned professor of child development perpetuated this misinterpretation of autism.
+Bruno Bettelheim, a renowned professor of child development, perpetuated this misinterpretation of autism.
 Their promotion of the idea that unloving mothers caused their children’s autism created a generation of parents who carried the tremendous burden of guilt for their child’s disability.

 More Information about Symptoms of Autism

 The long term outcome is highly variable.
-Some children lose their diagnosis over time, while others remain severely affected.
+A small percentage of children lose their diagnosis over time, while others remain severely affected.
 Many have normal cognitive skills, despite challenges in social and language abilities.
-Most individuals with autism develop speech and learn to communicate with others.
+Many individuals with autism develop speech and learn to communicate with others.
 Early intervention can make extraordinary differences in your child’s development.
 How your child is functioning now may be very different from how he or she will function later on in life.

-Unique Abilities That May Accompany Autism
+Unique Abilities that May Accompany Autism

-A Parent’s Guide to Asperger’s Syndrome and High-Functioning Autism
+The following is adapted from Sally Ozonoff, Geraldine Dawson and James McPartland’s A Parent’s Guide to Asperger’s Syndrome and High-Functioning Autism.

 Just as individuals with autism have a variety of difficulties, they also have some distinctive strengths.
 Some of the strengths that individuals with autism have may include: